vrhovnik/azure-monitor-automation-wth/docs/01-move-to-IaaS-Azure.md

 # Task requirement

-Your job is to create:
+Your job is to create (without user intervention):

 1. resources in Azure defined in upper diagram
 2. install software automatically
 3. deploy applications to web applications and expose them to internet (port 443 and 80)
-4. configure connection string for application to be working on database
+4. configure connection string for application to be working with configured database
+5. prepare and configure FQDN to access the solution

 # Test the functionality

-After creating the resources automatically, you will get public IP.
+After creating the resources automatically, you will get FQDN.
+You can test the solution as well with IP to see, if it works both ways.

 Open a browser and navigate to that website and test functionality.